 Mid-Range: Lake Placid

 Set in an old movie house, Rivertown Lodge (pictured) exudes warmth and upstate nostalgia from the lobby’s wood-burning stove to the vintage-modern ambiance in its thoughtfully decorated guest rooms.
 Known for outstanding service and delicious food, this boutique hotel offers equally delightful deals: stay for two weeknights and get the third night free Sunday through Thursday.
 Located in the heart of the village, you’re walking distance from farm-to-table grub at Wm.
-Farmer & Sons, live music at Helsinki Hudson, and a short drive from Olana State Historic Site.
+Farmer & Sons and a short drive from Olana State Historic Site.

 Mid-Range: North Creek